Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

-In the model \eqref{eq: homo}, we need the condition that each column sum of $\widetilde{A}$ equals $1$ to conserve the mean opinion.
-If this condition is not satisfied, then we can see from the DeGroot model (which is induced by the Dirac delta distribution in our setting) that the mean opinion is not conserved.
-For more complicated models, we observe in numerical computations that the mean opinion is not conserved.
-For an arbitrary heterogeneous system (which can take versatile forms), we are also not guaranteed that the mean opinion is conserved.
-In Figure \ref{fig: x-active-stubborn}, we show an example {of a heterogeneous system} in which the mean opinion moves towards the opinions of nodes that have a larger expected waiting time.
-We discuss this example in detail in Section \ref{sec: numerics}.
+Researchers have previously noted the conservation of weighted averages in models of opinion dynamics~\cite{sood2008voter,masuda2009evolutionary}.
+When the row-normalized adjacency matrix $\widetilde{A}$ is also column-normalized, Theorem \ref{thm: mean} implies that the mean opinion $\bar{x}(t) = \sum_i x_i(t)/N$ is conserved (i.e., $\bar{x}(t)$ is constant).
+For an arbitrary heterogeneous model (which can take versatile forms), it is not guaranteed that the mean opinion is conserved.
+In Figure \ref{fig: x-active-stubborn}, we show an example of a heterogeneous model in which the mean opinion moves towards the opinions of nodes that have larger expected waiting times.
+In Section \ref{sec: numerics}, we discuss this example in detail.